Social threefolding: Historical origins

 In 1917, during the First World War, Steiner first proposed what he often called the "threefoldment of the social organism."
 Then in 1919, during the German Revolution following the end of the war, Steiner was asked by several colleagues to lead and did lead a public campaign for threefold social ideas.
 In 1922, he gave a series of lectures on economics from the threefoldment perspective.

 Steiner suggested the cooperative independence of these three societal realms could be achieved both through relatively gradual, small-scale changes in individual enterprises, as well as by relatively rapid medium- and large-scale changes in whole economic regions or even in whole societies.
 Steiner insisted that large-scale changes could only be implemented if accepted by the will of the majority in society, i.e., democratically.

 Steiner rejected all ideology, characterizing it as a restriction and imposition on what lives in people.
+Anthroposophy has its own political ideology, e.g. the Anthroposophic institution Demeter International advertises the political ideology of the social threefolding.
+The General Anthroposophical Society also does that.
+Steiner's ideology "awaits impatiently the demise of modern capitalism's unreasoning appetites with a view to refashioning the economy along alternative, humane, guidelines."
+Steiner's own contradictions were noted.

 Instead, Steiner sought to create conditions whereby people themselves could act creatively within the economy (through what he called associations, as well as through what today is sometimes called steward-owned business and stakeholder capitalism), within politics (through more participatory forms of direct democracy), and within culture (through the autonomy of teachers and other cultural workers).
 "All ideal programs are to be dismissed, all prescriptions are to be dismissed, everything is placed into the immediate impulse of the individual ability."

 Steiner described how the three spheres had been growing independent over thousands of years, evolving from ancient theocracies which governed all aspects of society; then, gradually separating out the purely political and legal life (beginning in Ancient Greece and Rome); then again, the purely economic life (beginning with the Industrial Revolution).

 Steiner saw this trend as evolving towards greater independence of the three spheres in modern times.
 However now this evolution must be taken up with conscious intention by society.

 Steiner held it socially destructive when one of the three spheres tries to dominate the others.
 For example: